quentinjamet/chaocean/MITgcm/README.md

 ./Compile
 cd ../
 ```
 At this stage, the configuration should have compiled, and a ```mitgcmuv``` executable should be present in the ```./chaocean/MITgcm/build/``` directory.
-If this is not the case, I am affraied something went wrong ...
+If this is not the case, I am affraid something went wrong ...

 - Retrieve initial conditions, grid and forcing files.
 These data set is potentially heavy and should be placed on a dedicated disk space.
 The bash script ```mkinput``` (in the  ```./bin/``` directory)  is an example of how to proceed for memb00 ORAR simulation for the year 1963.